rbevin777/pulpino/Extra Steps to Get Pulpino Working.md

 ## Steps to get pulpino setup working
-1. Download and install modelsim from here https://www.intel.com/content/www/us/en/software-kit/750666/modelsim-intel-fpgas-standard-edition-software-version-20-1-1.html download the run file into a temporary directory, make it executable using `chmod u+x` and intstall it using `./ModelSimSetup-20.1.1.720-linux.run`
+1. Download and install modelsim from here https://www.intel.com/content/www/us/en/software-kit/750666/modelsim-intel-fpgas-standard-edition-software-version-20-1-1.html download the run file into a temporary directory, make it executable using `chmod +x` and intstall it using `./ModelSimSetup-20.1.1.720-linux.run`

 2. Once modelsim is installed locate the install directory where the executables are, e.g. vsim.
 This will likely be in `$HOME/intelFPGA/MODELSIM_VERSION/modelsim_ase/bin`